kelo-robotics/robile_ros_navigation/README.md

 12. Move the mouse to change the width of the extrusion and then left click.
 13. Save the extruded map as .stl file and copy it to the [map](map/) folder.

-Then copy the empty.world file and rename it with the new map name and change the model to the new stl file.
+Then copy the [empty.world](map/empty.world) file and rename it with the new map name and change the model to the new stl file.

 ### Step-3: Change the loaded map in the launch file

 For real robot, simply update the "_map" argument in robot.launch.
-Meanwhile for simulation, update _map, _gazebo_world_path, _gazebo_world arguments in simulation.launch.
+Meanwhile for simulation, update "_map", "_gazebo_world_path", "_gazebo_world" arguments in simulation.launch.